 \subsubsection{Condensation of scalar field}

-In a fermion system with a contact interaction in scalar channel one can introduce a collective scalar bosonic field by means of the Hubbard-Stratonovich transformation or by formal replacement of the contact interaction to exchange by a heavy scalar boson ~\cite{Kolomeitsev:2016zid,Kolomeitsev:2017foi}.
-The effective Lagrangian density of a static scalar complex condensate field taken in the simplest form $\phi =\phi_0 e^{-i\omega_c t+i\vec{k}_0\vec{r}}$ can be presented as follows
+In a fermion system with a contact interaction in scalar channel one can introduce a collective scalar bosonic field by means of the Hubbard--Stratonovich transformation or by the formal replacement of the contact interaction to the exchange by a heavy scalar boson ~\cite{Kolomeitsev:2016zid,Kolomeitsev:2017foi}.
+The effective Lagrangian density of a static scalar complex condensate field, taken in the simplest form $\phi =\phi_0 e^{-i\omega_c t+i\vec{k}_0\vec{r}}$, can be presented as follows